 While the global hydrological sensitivity is a conceptually convenient metric, there is evidence that it varies as a function of climate state, implying that estimates from climates similar to today may not apply to past climates.
-For instance, O'Gorman and Schneider (2008) simulated a wide range of climates in an idealized GCM and showed that global-mean precipitation ceases to increase with warming in hot climates.
-Examination of the surface energy budget showed that in hot climates, global-mean precipitation is entirely balanced by absorbed shortwave radiation at the surface, which in the idealized GCM, is insensitive to warming (O'Gorman & Schneider, 2008).
-However, the idealized GCM simulations employed a simple gray radiation scheme and contained no land, sea ice, or clouds, leaving questions about the behavior of precipitation in comprehensive GCMs.
+For instance, O'Gorman and Schneider (2008) simulated a wide range of climates in an idealized GCM and showed that global-mean precipitation levels off with warming in hot climates.
+Examination of the surface energy budget showed that in hot climates, global-mean precipitation is entirely balanced by absorbed shortwave radiation at the surface, which, in the idealized GCM, is constant because, among other factors, shortwave absorption by water vapor is ignored (O'Gorman & Schneider, 2008).
+These results suggest that global-mean precipitation may not only level off in hot climates but may even decrease, as increased absorption of shortwave radiation by water vapor may limit the energy available at the surface to evaporate water.
+However, the idealized GCM employed a simple gray radiation scheme and contained no land, sea ice, or clouds, leaving questions about the behavior of precipitation in comprehensive GCMs.

-More recent work examined precipitation in comprehensive GCMs under various atmospheric carbon dioxide (CO2) levels and found that the global hydrological sensitivity exhibits weak climate state dependence.
+More recent work examined precipitation in comprehensive GCMs under various atmospheric carbon dioxide (CO_2) levels and found that the global hydrological sensitivity exhibits weak climate state dependence.
 Good et al. (2012) used a coupled GCM and found that global-mean precipitation is only slightly less sensitive to warming in warm climates.
-Raiter et al. (2023) examined a broader suite of coupled GCMs and found that the global hydrological sensitivity changes little under large CO2 forcing.
-However, these studies did not explore extremely high atmospheric CO2 concentrations and only simulated a narrow range of Cenozoic Era surface temperatures.
+Raiter et al. (2023) examined a broader suite of coupled GCMs and found that the global hydrological sensitivity changes little under large CO_2 forcing.
+However, these studies did not explore extremely high atmospheric CO_2 concentrations and only simulated a narrow range of Cenozoic Era surface temperatures.
 Thus, in comprehensive GCMs, it remains unclear whether the global hydrological sensitivity is weaker in hot climates and whether precipitation exhibits significant climate state dependence.
 Notably, analytical radiative arguments introduced by Jeevanjee and Romps (2018) suggest that in hot climates, precipitation may decrease under warming.
 Yet, this hypothesis has not been confirmed in comprehensive GCMs, which contain clouds and other processes that can modulate radiative fluxes.

 In this study, we examine precipitation over a wide range of climates simulated with comprehensive GCMs.
 We find that in the Community Atmosphere Model (CAM), global-mean precipitation increases approximately linearly with global-mean surface temperatures up to about 330 K, where it peaks at a rate of approximately 5 mm day-1.
-Beyond 330 K, globalmean precipitation decreases substantially despite increasing global-mean surface temperatures.
-The decrease in precipitation occurs because in hot climates, Earth's atmosphere contains more water vapor, resulting in increased absorption of shortwave radiation within the atmosphere and decreased absorption of shortwave radiation at the surface, thereby limiting the energy available for surface evaporation.
+Beyond 330 K, global-mean precipitation decreases substantially despite increasing global-mean surface temperatures.
+The decrease in precipitation indeed occurs because in hot climates, Earth's atmosphere contains more water vapor, resulting in increased absorption of shortwave radiation within the atmosphere and decreased absorption of shortwave radiation at the surface, thereby limiting the energy available for surface evaporation.
 Other GCMs indicate global-mean precipitation might exhibit a smaller maximum rate and begin to decrease at lower surface temperatures.
-We also find that extratropical precipitation continues to increase despite decreasing global-mean precipitation because of increased poleward latent energy transport.
-These results have large implications for understanding Earth's hydrological cycle across various epochs, spanning from the recent past to the Hadean and Archaean eons, as well as for understanding weathering in past climates, and the habitability of other Earth-like planets.
+We also find that extratropical precipitation continues to increase despite decreasing global-mean precipitations for understanding Earth's hydrological cycle across various time periods, spanning from the recent past to the Hadean and Archaean eons, as well as for understanding weathering in past climates, and the habitability of other Earth-like planets.

-2 Data and methods
+2. Data and Methods

-2.1 Climate model output
+2.1.
+Climate Model Output